 Powder metallurgy processes are suitable to produce form-stable solid-liquid Phase Change Materials from Miscibility Gap Alloys.
-In principle, they allow to obtain a composite metallic material with good dispersion of low-melting active phase particles in a high-melting passive matrix, preventing leakage of the first during phase transition and so increasing stability of thermal response.
-At the same time, the matrix provides structural properties.
-The aim of this paper is to combine conventional powder mixing techniques (simple mixing and ball milling) to improve both active phase isolation and mechanical properties of an Al-Sn alloy.
+They allow to obtain a composite metallic material with good dispersion of low-melting active phase particles in a high-melting passive matrix, preventing leakage of the first during phase transition and so increasing stability of thermal response.
+Also, the matrix provides structural properties.
+The aim of this paper is to combine conventional powder mixing techniques (simple mixing and ball milling) to improve active phase isolation and mechanical properties of an Al-Sn alloy.
+As matter of fact, ball milling of Sn powder allows to reduce hardness difference with Al powder; moreover, ball milling of the two powders together results in fine microstructure with improved mechanical properties.
+In addition, the different applied routes showed that thermal response depends on the microstructure and, in particular, on the active phase particle size.
+In more detail, coarse active phase particles provide a fast heat release with small undercooling, while small particles solidify more slowly in a wide range of temperature.
+On the other hand, melting and, consequently, heat storage are independent of active phase particle size.
+This potentially allows to "tailor" the thermal response by producing alloys with suitable microstructure.